nanograv/pint_pal/README.md

 When you have a post-fit timing solution that seems good - no wild outliers, no visible structure in terms of time or orbital phase, reduced chi-squared not too far above 1, no warnings from the timing model - you are probably ready to commit the new timing model to the `timing_analysis` repository.

 1. Generate an output `.par` file; this can be done by having the notebook run `write_par(fo)` on a successful fitter `fo`.
-This will create a file `J1234+5678_PINT_YYYYMMDD.par` in your working directory.
+This will create a file `J1234+5678_PINT_YYYYMMDD.wb.par` in your working directory (or if you are doing a narrowband analysis, the created file will be named as `J1234+5678_PINT_YYYYMMDD.nb.par`).

-2. Archive the old `.par` file and put the new one in place:
+2. Archive the old `.par` file and put the new one in place (here we use a wideband parfile as the example, and the initial parfile name may vary):
 ```
 $ git mv results/J1234+5678.12.5yr.par results/archive/
-$ cp J1234+5678_PINT_YYYYMMDD.par results/
+$ cp J1234+5678_PINT_YYYYMMDD.wb.par results/
-$ git add results/J1234+5678_PINT_YYYYMMDD.par
+$ git add results/J1234+5678_PINT_YYYYMMDD.wb.par
 ```

-3. Update `config/J1234+5678.par` to use this new par file; place the old one as `compare-model`.
+3. Update `configs/J1234+5678.wb.yaml` (or `configs/J1234+5678.nb.yaml`) to use this new par file; place the old one as `compare-model` (note that `compare-model` requires the full `results/archive/` path).
 Rerun the notebook and confirm that all is well and that both pre-fit and post-fit are good fits, and indistinguishable.

 4. Go through the checklist at https://gitlab.nanograv.org/nano-time/timing_analysis/-/wikis/Review-Checklists-For-Merging